How do I know if I’m ready for parent coaching?

 If you scored:

-50-70 points — You’re ready and well on your way to making significant changes happen in your life.
-You’re ready to move forward, leave the trenches of chaos for good, and reclaiming your life.
+55-70 points — You’re ready!
+You are well on your way to making significant changes happen in your life.
+You’re ready to move forward, leave the trenches of chaos for good, and reclaim your life.
 Coaching can help you reach your goals and cross the finish line.

 When is coaching not appropriate or effective?

-• If you are looking for a “magic bullet” that will fix your kids without being willing to make changes in yourself first.
+- If you are looking for a “magic bullet” that will fix your kids without making changes in yourself first.

-• If you prefer a passive experience or are not ready to take the process seriously.
+- If you prefer a more passive experience or are not ready to take the coaching process seriously.